What is it and How Will it Help Me?

 Here is the Actual Law for those of you who like reading this sort of stuff – CIVIL CODE Section 841

-CA’s Good Neighbor Fence Law
+CA’s Good Neighbor Fence Law Summary

-In CA. two people whose properties border each other are both required to maintain an existing fence between the properties, with only a few exceptions.
+In California, two people whose properties border each other are both required to maintain an existing fence between the properties, with only a few exceptions.
 In short, each owner has to pay one-half of the cost of maintaining or replacing the fence.

-Exceptions to The Good Neighbor Law
+Exceptions to The Good Neighbor Fence Law

-- If your neighbor never fenced his land, he does not have to provide a fence that only really serves you.
+- If your neighbor has never fenced his land, he does not have to provide a fence that only really serves you.

 A lot of people make the argument that since they don’t care if their property has a fence or not, they aren’t benefiting from the fence.
 Well, it’s simpler than that.
 If the neighbor has a fence around his house, whether he likes it or not, a court will find that he benefits from the fence.
 Period.

-In the area where you live, all of the houses have had fenced yards going way back to the 1950s.
+For example, in the area where you live, all of the houses have had fenced yards going way back to the 1950s.
 Your neighbor is on the hook for half of the new fence.

 If you have ever sat through a small claims court session you undoubtedly saw at least one litigant going after a neighbor to pay for half of a fence.
 It happens all the time.

 - Start out by documenting the current condition of the fence.
 Include good color pictures.